inverno-io/inverno-mods/inverno-sql/README.md

 Some `SqlClient` implementations backed by a connection pool for instance can be used to execute multiple SQL statements on a single connection released once the resulting publisher terminates (either closed or returned to the pool).

-For instance we can execute multiple statements on a single connection as follows:
+For instance, we can execute multiple statements on a single connection as follows:

 ```java
 SqlClient client = ...